 - MySQL 5.7, the database to store and read data from.

 We will add Personal Package Archive (PPA) as the standard APT repository has some ancient version of Apache.
 I think they do this on purpose as having old but stable versions of tools in repository offers backwards some compatibility with other older tools.
 However, we as web developers understand that older versions have a lot of bugs and are also slower, therefore we will try to use the newest tech.
 Type in terminal following three lines:

 sudo add-apt-repository ppa:ondrej/apache2 sudo apt-get update sudo apt-get install apache2

 The above code added repository from

-ondrej/apache2 into our APT repository.
-This package contains usually the latest versions of apache2 and I use it for some years also in productions environments.
+the latest versions of apache2 and I use it personally for few years also in productions environments.
+After adding

 Server version: Apache/2.4.37 (Ubuntu) Server built: 2018-10-28T15:27:08